google-research-datasets/screen_qa/README.md

 # ScreenQA dataset

-The directory `answers_and_bboxes` contains Screen Question Answering dataset data described in
+This repository contains Screen Question Answering dataset data first described in the
 [ScreenQA: Large-Scale Question-Answer Pairs over Mobile App Screenshots](https://arxiv.org/abs/2209.08199) paper.

 The dataset contains ~86K questions and answers for ~35K screenshots from the public [Rico](http://www.interactionmining.org/rico.html) dataset.
-This data was produced by human raters.
 Only the screenshots with View Hierarchy in sync were used (see section 4.1 of the paper for more details).

 The screenshots are represented by unique image ids, and those should be used to retrieve the corresponding images and accompanying data from